avinashpandu/ADOAssignment2/readme.txt

 Version 	   Date 	   Description
 ----------    --------   ------------
-version 1.0  9/25/2014   Initial code had logical and syntax 					   errors
+version 1.0  10/11/2014  All functions were commented

-version 1.1  9/26/2014   Errors had been rectified and makefile 					   was created
+version 1.1  10/12/2014  Linked list functions were complete

-version 1.2  9/27/2014   Changes in ensure capacity were   				              incorporated
+version 1.2  10/25/2014  LRU and FIFO functions were added to 					    perform the replacement

-version 1.3  10/02/2014  All test cases were sucessfully 					  	   implemented and additional test cases 					   were added
+version 1.3  10/29/2014  Make file was created and code had 					   logical and syntax errors

-version 1.4  10/03/2014  makefile was updated and comments were (FINAL)			   added to improve readability of the 					   code.
+version 1.4  10/30/2014  Syntax errors were rectified.